jatinchowdhury18/RTNeural/README.md

 performance for larger networks, while smaller networks may perform better with XSIMD.
-However, it is recommended to measure the performance of your network with all the backends that available on your target platform to ensure optimal performance.
+However, it is recommended to measure the performance of your network with all the backends that are available on your target platform to ensure optimal performance.
 For more information see the [benchmark results](https://github.com/jatinchowdhury18/RTNeural/actions?query=workflow%3ABench).